Signal Processing over Multilayer Graphs: Theoretical Foundations and Practical Applications: Representations of MLG in M-GSP

 \item Entity-wise Flattening: The representing tensor $\mathbf{F}$ can be flattened into $\mathbf{F}_{FN} \in \mathbb{R}^{NM\times NM}$ with each element

 \end{itemize}

-These two flattening methods provide two ways to interpret the network structure.
-In the first method, the flattened multilayer network has $M$ clusters with $N$ nodes in each cluster.
+These two flattening methods provide two ways to interpret the graph structure.
+In the first method, the flattened multilayer graph has $M$ clusters with $N$ nodes in each cluster.
 The nodes in the same cluster have the same function (belong to the same layer).
-In the second method, the flattened network has $N$ clusters with $M$ nodes in each cluster.
+In the second method, the flattened graph has $N$ clusters with $M$ nodes in each cluster.
 Here, the nodes in the same cluster are from the same entity.
-Examples of the tensor flattening of a two-layer network with $3$ nodes in each layer are shown in Fig. \ref{flat}.
+Examples of the tensor flattening of a two-layer graph with $3$ nodes in each layer are shown in Fig. \ref{flat}.
 From the examples, we can see that the diagonal blocks in $\mathbb{R}^{N\times N}$ are the intralayer connections for each layer and other blocks describe the interlayer connections through {\em layer-wise flattening}; and the diagonal block in $\mathbb{R}^{M\times M}$ describe the `intra-entity' connections and other elements represent the `inter-entity' connections in {\em entity-wise flattening}.
-Although these two flattening schemes define the same MLN with a different indexing of vertices, they are still helpful to analyze the MLN spectral space.
-For example, in \cite{c12}, the approximations of spectral radius are derived based on different structures of these two flattened matrix.
+Although these two flattening schemes define the same MLG with a different indexing of vertices, they are still helpful to analyze the MLG spectrum space.